techidaily/site-win11-tips/source/_posts/reimagine-archived-footage-boost-video-quality-using-madvr-on-windows.md

  Keep in mind that not all videos are equal.
 Your madVR settings will need tweaking depending on the video you're watching.
 You can use "mild" defaults for general improvement of all videos on your monitor, but madVR is best when you invest a minute in fine-tuning it for each video.

  Still, madVR has its limitations.
 It can improve how videos look and perform smart upscaling, but it's still a filter, tailored for real-time media reproduction, not a full-blown upscaling app.
-If you want the best upscaling quality for your videos, you'll have to use a dedicated app and invest some time to do it manually, as we saw on our guide on[how to upscale a video to 4K](https://www.makeuseof.com/how-to-upscale-video-to-4k/) .
+If you want the best upscaling quality for your videos, you'll have to use a dedicated app and invest some time to do it manually, as we saw on our guide on [how to upscale a video to 4K](https://www.makeuseof.com/how-to-upscale-video-to-4k/) .

  However, if you configure madVR with relatively mild settings, it will essentially be a "set it and forget it" affair.
 After its initial configuration, it will start enhancing every video you play with MPC-HC.
 Plus, if you enable it in any other media player, you won't have to reconfigure its settings; it will make your videos look just as good there.